search

 <link rel="alternate" href="(url here)" hreflang="x" />

-rel="alternate" indicates to search engines that there is an alternative version of this page.
-The hreflang feature specifies the language and region code of that alternative page.
-The URL in the href attribute naturally points to the address of that alternative page.
+rel="alternate" indicates to search engines that an alternative version of this page exists.
+The hreflang value specifies the language and region code of that alternative page, while the href URL points to its address.

 Note that when you write the language code and country code in the hreflang attribute, the language code should appear before the country code.